erjosito/azure-networking-lab/README.md

 In this lab we will simulate the connection to an on-premises data center, that in our case will be simulated by vnet5.
 We will create a BGP-based VPN connection between our Hub vnet in Azure (vnet4), and the on-premises DC (simulated with vnet5).
 For this lab you will need to have set up virtual network gateways in vnets 4 and 5.
 You can verify whether gateways exist in those vnets with these commands:

 **Step 1.**	No gateway exists in either Vnet, you can create them with these commands.
-It is recommended to run these commands in separate terminals so that they run in parallel, since they take a long time to complete (up to 45 minutes):
+It is recommended to run these commands in separate terminals (or tmux panels) so that they run in parallel, since they take a long time to complete (up to 45 minutes):

 <pre lang="...">
 <b>az network vnet-gateway create --name vnet4Gw --vnet myVnet4 --public-ip-addresses vnet4gwPip --sku VpnGw1 --asn 65504</b>